bytex-solutions/snamp/docs/examples/complete-example.md

 This document provides step-by-step guide of SNAMP deployment and configuration.

 ## Overview
-Let's identify the required capabilities of the target configuration:
+Let's identify required capabilities of the target configuration:
-1. To monitor Java Application Server via SNMPv2 using JMX-to-SNMP bridge
+1. Monitoring Java Application Server via SNMPv2 using JMX-to-SNMP bridge
-1. To monitor Java Application Server via HTTP using JMX-to-HTTP bridge
+1. Monitoring Java Application Server via HTTP using JMX-to-HTTP bridge
-1. To collect monitoring data using third-party programs and expose this data via HTTP or SNMPv2
+1. Collecting monitoring data using third-party programs and exposing this data via HTTP or SNMPv2

-The following SNAMP components will be used to implement requirements described above:
+Following SNAMP components will be used to implement requirements described above:
-1. JMX Resource Connector allows to connect Java Application Server with SNAMP via JMX protocol
+1. JMX Resource Connector - allows to connect Java Application Server with SNAMP via JMX protocol
-1. RShell Resource Connector allows to execute any local process and parse its output into the necessary monitoring information
+1. RShell Resource Connector - allows to execute any local process and parse its output into the the necessary monitoring information
-1. HTTP Resource Adapter provides access to the management information exposed by all connectors using simple HTTP requests
+1. HTTP Resource Adapter - provides access to the management information exposed by all connectors using simple HTTP requests
-1. SNMP Resource Adapter provides access to the management information exposed by all connectors using SNMPv2 protocol
+1. SNMP Resource Adapter - provides access to the management information exposed by all connectors using SNMPv2 protocol

 ![Example](example.png)

 **Java Application Server** is represented by Glassfish Application Server V4.

-**snmpwalk** utility will be used for reading SNMP managed objects exposed by SNMP Resource Adapter.
+**snmpwalk** - reading SNMP managed objects exposed by SNMP Resource Adapter.

-**curl** utility will be used for reading attributes exposed by HTTP Resource Adapter.
+**curl** - reading attributes exposed by HTTP Resource Adapter.

-**free** utility will be used as a supplier of information about memory available in Operating System.
+**free** supply the information about available memory in Operating System.

 ## Prerequisites
 Prepare your test environment as described below: